adamyi/v6dns/README.md

 ### Usage

 ```
-v6dns [host] [port] [server]
+v6dns [host] [port] [server] [serverport]
 ```
-The command above will run a DNS relay listening on host:port, forwarding to server and treating type A queries specially as mentioned below.
+The command above will run a DNS relay listening on host:port, forwarding to server:serverport and treating type A queries specially as mentioned below.

-By default, the address is 127.0.0.1, the port is 53, and the server is 8.8.8.8.
+By default, the address is 127.0.0.1, the port is 53, and the server is 8.8.8.8, port of which is also 53.
 Configuration file can be used to change that default settings as well.
 For details on that, please see the next section.

 It works better with cache. (e.g. using dnsmasq to forward again)